2016 Permaculture Design Course

 - harvest biomass with a scythe and sharpen it, sharpen and maintain other basic tools

-- perform earthworks, plumb basic waterworks and harvest water, inoculate mushroom logs and spread mushroom patches
+- perform earthworks, harvest water, inoculate mushroom logs and spread mushroom patches

 NOTE: This course takes a different approach than every other PDC we know of: there are actual qualifications met by meeting this course's requirements and as such, taking this course actually means one has understood specific learning goals, rather than simply attended a course for a certain period of time.
-We are using an assessment to make this value of the course a reality.
 This course is an applied permaculture training with a major focus on hard skills and designer-skill development.
 While we will cover permaculture and whole systems theory (through hands-on applications), some of this is expected to be gone over beforehand by students who have been exposed to the basics of permaculture via reading, courses or other experiences.
 This program is a principles in practice approach to offer students a much greater opportunity to gain hands on skill and design development than offered by any other permaculture course we know; the standard PDC model is theory-based and information-focused, not skill and practice-based.
 That approach is appropriate for students who have no exposure to permaculture, whole systems thinking or similar fields and is suitable for people at that stage.
 This course, however, is geared towards those seeking an intensive, very hands on, less academic experience where the actual reality of running a farm and optimized homestead are immersed in and utilized.
 We are offering this approach after two years of running (and being involved with a half dozen other PDC's) which have been fantastic, but academic courses.
 They have left students with still greater need for skills development and exposure.
 Whereas every other permaculture course we know of is geared towards (and often very appropriate for) those brand new to the world of permaculture and ecological design, this experience is for those who want to take the next step beyond theory and information.
 This has been lacking, we feel, in every other PDC we know of and in the PDC model globally.
 We will actually be practicing these techniques on the farm throughout the course.
 This does not mean that many beginners don't take the course - they do - and they get tons out of it.

 - Immersion and practice in one of the most sophisticated permaculture sites in North America coupled with our larger farm scale permaculture site, to compare and contrast permaculture on differering scales, goals and time frames.

-- Vermont in high summer: swimming, views, sunshine and incredible hyper-local food.
+- Incomparable Vermont mountains in high summer: swimming, views, sunshine and fresh local food.

-- Locally-sourced (and site grown) meals of the highest quality courtesy again of chef Joe Bossen and his team.
+- Locally-sourced (and site grown) meals of the highest quality.

-- A team of top notch facilitators including Ben Falk and Cornelius Murphy of Whole Systems Design, LLC, Erica Koch, N.D., Mark Krawczyk of Keyline Vermont, Erik Shellenberg of Cornell University, Mark Angelini and Trevor Newman of Roots to Fruits, Anthony Anderson of Grow Paradise, Mark Krawczyk of Keyline Vermont, Steve Gabriel of Fingerlakes Permaculture, Liz Falk of Cornell Ag.
-Extension, and others.
+- A team of top notch facilitators including Ben Falk and Cornelius Murphy of Whole Systems Design, LLC, Erica Koch, N.D., Mark Krawczyk of Keyline Vermont, Erik Shellenberg of Cornell University, Mark Angelini and Trevor Newman of Roots to Fruits, and others.